wultra/mtoken-sdk-android/docs/Using-Operations-Service.md

 ## Approve an Operation

 To approve an operation use `IOperationsService.authorizeOperation`.
-You can simply use it with following examples:
+You can simply use it with the following examples:

 ```kotlin
 // Approve operation with password